Herculens/herculens/README.md

 ### Citation

-If you make use of `Herculens`, please cite [Galan et al. 2022](https://arxiv.org/abs/2207.05763).
+If you make use of `herculens`, please cite [Galan et al. 2022](https://arxiv.org/abs/2207.05763).
 This work presents the global architecture of the tool, and applies it to reconstruct a pixelated lens potential with wavelets.
 ```
 @article{Galan:2022:herculens,
     author        = "Galan, Aymeric and Vernardos, Georgios and Peel, Austin and Courbin, Fr\'ed\'eric and Starck, Jean-Luc",